 The bursary is in memory of Barbara Large, founder of the Winchester Writers’ Festival and massive supporter of writers everywhere.

-The Monica Wood Scholarships - for young writers aged 18 - 25.
-THIS SCHOLARSHIP IS NOW CLOSED.
+The Monica Wood Scholarships - for young writers aged 18 - 25 - NOW CLOSED.

 This year has been really tough for us all, but especially for young people studying and trying to go forward in their writing careers.
 We’d like to offer a helping hand.

-Monica Wood is very generously funding FOUR scholarships for young writers aged 18-25 of limited means to attend the entire 2021 Writers’ Weekend, including both keynotes, all 18 Talks, the Writers’ Circles, four one-to-one appointments with literary agents and/or author mentors, readings, Open Mic, Expo and recordings of all of the talks that can be viewed until 31 August.
+Monica Wood very generously funded FOUR scholarships for young writers aged 18-25 of limited means to attend the entire 2021 Writers’ Weekend.
+The scholarship included both keynotes, all 18 Talks, the Writers’ Circles, four one-to-one appointments with literary agents and/or author mentors, readings, Open Mic, Expo and recordings of all of the talks that can be viewed until 31 August.

-The Women's Prize Trust Scholarship - for a low-income woman - THIS SCHOLARSHIP IS NOW CLOSED
+The Women's Prize Trust Scholarship - for a low-income woman - NOW CLOSED